esieabot-ai

 while (1) { // Infinite loop of the program

-struct marker *markers = get_markers(51); // Retrieve markers with 51mm length (change according to your markers!)
+struct marker *markers = get_markers(51); // Retrieve markers with 51mm side length (change according to your markers!)

 struct marker *m;